37 Metaphors for Lost with Meaning and Examples

 6. Lost in a Snowstorm

-Meaning: A snowstorm is disorienting, with everything obscured by the snow, much like feeling lost in a sea of uncertainty.
+Meaning: Likewise, a snowstorm is disorienting, with everything obscured by the snow.

 Examples in Context: